anoma/nspec/docs/arch/node/engines/commitment.juvix.md

-When users request a signature through the engine (via a `MsgCommitmentRequest` message), it validates their authorisation and returns a cryptographic signature (via a `MsgCommitmentResponse` message) that proves the identity authorised that specific data.
+When users request a signature through the engine (via a `MsgCommitmentRequest` message), it validates their authorisation and returns a cryptographic signature (via a `MsgCommitmentReply` message) that proves the identity authorised that specific data.

 In Anoma, Commitment Engines are only spawned by [[Identity Management